Witiko/scm-at-arqmath3/paper/main.md

 most similar tokens for each token and we used the greedy algorithm of
 @novotny2018implementation [Section 3] to construct the matrices.
-For semantic similarity matrices, we also enforced strict diagonal dominance, which has been shown to improve performance on semantic text similarity [@novotny2020text, Table 2].
+For semantic similarity matrices, we also enforced strict diagonal dominance, which has been shown to improve performance on the semantic text similarity task [@novotny2020text, Table 2].

 Finally, to produce token similarity matrices that capture both lexical and